DiegoServe/Team-Profile-Generator/readme.md

 ## Installation:
 - Step 1: Clone the repo at https://github.com/DiegoServe/Team-Profile-Generator.
 - Step 2: Install NPM package.
+- Step 3: In the terminal, run node index.js to answer prompts.

 ## Usage:
 In order to use the app, first you must type node index.js into your terminal.
 After answering all the prompts, the index.html file will be generated in your chosen directory.